This is the multi-page printable view of this section. Click here to print.

 How-to Guides

-The user can enter the required information for Block Storage (BM) and select detailed options through the Samsung Cloud Platform Console to create the service.
+Users can create the service by entering the required information for Block Storage (BM) and selecting detailed options through the Samsung Cloud Platform Console.

 Block Storage(BM) Create

-You can create and use the Block Storage (BM) service from the Samsung Cloud Platform Console.
+You can create and use the Block Storage (BM) service in the Samsung Cloud Platform Console.

 To create Block Storage (BM), follow the steps below.